chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 * An attribute in a guard interpreter resource is inherited from the parent resource only if the attribute is in a set of inheritable attributes defined by the type of the guard resource
-* To be inherited, the attribute must not have been specified in the guard resource.
+* To be inherited from the parent, the attribute must not have been specified as a parameter to the guard command -- whatever is passed to the guard command will override any parent specification of the attribute.
-* For all resources except for `powershell_script`, inheritance occurs only when the guard is given a block argument, but not with a string argument.
-* The Chef execute resource and all resources derived from it, including script, bash, and `powershell_script`, can inherit the following attributes from the parent resource:
+* The Chef `script` resource, i.e. `Chef::Resource::Script`, and all resources derived from it, including `bash`, `python`, and `powershell_script`, can inherit the following attributes from the parent resource:

     :cwd